 The factors underpinning risk appetite can be seen more clearly by imposing some structure on the stochastic discount factor.
-In particular, if consumption growth is log-normally distributed with variance $\sigma_t^2$ and investors have utility functions that depend only on their consumption and capture impatience and aversion to risk, then the price of risk can be expressed as $\sigma_t^2$ where $\gamma$ is the coefficient of absolute risk aversion.
-So a rise in $\gamma$ would mean a fall in risk appetite.
-But risk appetite will also fall if uncertainty about consumption growth, $\sigma_l$ , increases.
+In particular, if consumption growth is log-normally distributed with variance σ{tv}^2 and investors have utility functions that depend only on their consumption and capture impatience and aversion to risk, then the price of risk can be expressed as1 where γ is the coefficient of absolute risk aversion.2 So a rise in γ would mean a fall in risk appetite.
+But risk appetite will also fall if uncertainty about consumption growth, $\sigma{l'}$ increases.
 The expected volatility of future consumption is likely to depend on factors such as unemployment prospects, the stance of macroeconomic policy, and so on.
 So the shifts in market sentiment that are witnessed over time are more likely to be driven by the macroeconomic environment than the risk aversion of investors.
+The discussion so far has shown how the price of an asset depends on the subjective probabilities assigned by risk-averse investors assign to future payoffs.
+The same price may be deduced by treating this risk-averse investor as a risk-neutral investor who attaches increased probability to bad outcomes and reduced probability to good outcomes.
+These adjusted probabilities are known as 'risk-neutral' probabilities and, importantly, can be readily inferred from the prices of financial options.